 How You Can Support SMASH

-If you have an idea for an event and you want to raise money for SMASH, send us an email at email@example.com and we will make sure we get you sponsorship forms, collection tins, banners, posters, and anything else you might need!
+If you have an idea for an event and you want to raise money for SMASH, send us an email at email@example.com and depending on the type of event you are planning, we will make sure we get you sponsorship forms, banners, posters, and anything else you might need!